To a novice motorcyclist, riding in the rain can be a very scary thought.

 Accelerate slowly and steadily, stop as gradually as possible, and turn your motorcycle with extra care at a slower speed than usual.
 Doing all of this will help you keep your tires in contact with the road surface.

 Wet, slippery roads cause more potential problems for a two-wheeled vehicle than they do for a four-wheeled one.

 The good news is that today’s motorcycle tires are modern marvels regarding traction.
-They’re much better at maintaining a good grip with the road than their older counterparts were.
+They’re much better at maintaining a good grip on the road than their older counterparts were.
 With a few common-sense precautions, they’ll keep you upright in the rain.

 Keep in mind that it’s the rubber, not the tread, that provides the grip.
 The tread’s job is to channel water away from the rubber, giving it a better opportunity to stick to the road.

 One way this can happen is through hydroplaning.
 When you ride through standing water and puddles, your tire can ride up on the water’s surface like a water ski, losing contact with the pavement.
 This is much more likely to happen with worn tires.

 If you see standing water on the road ahead, avoid it if you can.
 Otherwise, roll gently off the throttle, safely reduce your speed, keep your bike as upright as possible, and avoid making any throttle or brake inputs as you ride through the puddles.

 After that, it’s all about paying extra attention to the basics.
 Sharpen your focus on “S.E.E.” – Search, Evaluate, Execute.

 Your ability to react swiftly to potential obstacles diminishes in the rain, so anticipating them becomes even more important.
 In the end, it just comes down to being extra careful.
 And in the rain, that means paying close attention to a few specific situations.

 Not all road surfaces are created equal – especially in the rain.
 As you ride, keep your eyes open for surfaces that can become ultra-slick when wet, such as: